ethannigrin/Deep-Research-0.1/README.md

 Implementation path: adopt a ReACT‑style framework.
 • Hand‑craft a small set of example dialogues showing the agent using the tool.
 • Generate additional dialogues with an LLM.
+• Review dialogues for correctness.
-• Train the assistant to use the tool via few‑shot prompting (augmented with RAG for example retrieval) or reinforcement learning.
+• Train the assistant to use the tool via few‑shot prompting (augmented with RAG for example retrieval) or supervised learning (cross-entropy loss, DPO).

 ### Controlled Hyperlink Exploration
 Enable the agent to follow in‑article hyperlinks when they promise valuable context.